iCliniq Logo

 Conclusion:

 Vulvar dermatitis may be a common condition, but it is not serious.
-Therefore, following proper genital hygiene and knowing the allergens may help prevent vulvar dermatitis.
+Therefore, proper genital hygiene and knowledge of allergens may help prevent vulvar dermatitis.
 In addition, one should not feel ashamed or embarrassed to convey their genital issues or problems to a specialist to prevent further complications.
+Preventive measures include loose clothing, use of condoms, and keeping the genital area dry and clean.
+The prognosis of vulvar dermatitis is good with proper treatment.

 Tags: